pleiszenburg/bewegung/docs/getting_started.rst

         time = v.time_from_seconds(1.0), # frame at 1 second
         ) # returns a Pillow.Image object

-Instead of calling ``Video.render``, the video object can be manually *reset* by calling ``Video.reset``.
+Instead of calling :meth:`bewegung.Video.render`, the video object can be manually *reset* by calling :meth:`bewegung.Video.reset`.
 A reset is usually taken care of by the video render method, but if individual frames are desired instead, it has to be called at least once before the first video frame is generated.
-Once this is done, frames can be selected based on their time and rendered with ``Video.render_frame``.
+Once this is done, frames can be selected based on their time and rendered with :meth:`bewegung.Video.render_frame`.
 This method can both directly store the frame into a file and return it as a ``Pillow.Image`` object, see `Pillow documentation`_.

 .. note::

-    Reset video objects (``Video.reset``) at least once before rendering individual frames (``Video.render_frame``)!
+    Reset video objects (:meth:`bewegung.Video.reset`) at least once before rendering individual frames (:meth:`bewegung.Video.render_frame`)!

 .. _Pillow documentation: https://pillow.readthedocs.io/en/stable/reference/Image.html#the-image-class

 Using & Mixing Backends
 -----------------------

-One of ``bewegung``'s key features is its ability to work with multiple drawing and plotting systems simultaneously. ``bewegung`` offers its own drawing system, ``DrawingBoard``, which is used both in the :ref:`minimal <minimalexample>` and in the :ref:`complex example <complexexample>` at the beginning of this chapter.
+One of ``bewegung``'s key features is its ability to work with multiple drawing and plotting systems simultaneously - the :ref:`backends <drawing>`. ``bewegung`` offers its own drawing system, :ref:`DrawingBoard <drawingboard>`, which is used both in the :ref:`minimal <minimalexample>` and in the :ref:`complex example <complexexample>` at the beginning of this chapter.
 It is based on ``pycairo``. ``pycairo`` can of cause also be used directly.
 In addition, ``bewegung`` directly integrates ``matplotlib``, ``datashader`` and ``Pillow``.
 The mentioned libraries are referred to as *backends*.
-A new, custom backend can easily be added.
+A new, :ref:`custom backend <custombackends>` can easily be added.
 A backend is typically chosen once per layer, although it is feasible make this process even more flexible.

 .. note::

-    Backends are loaded (in Python-terms *imported*) on demand.
+    :ref:`Backends <drawing>` are loaded (in Python-terms *imported*) on demand.
 If a backend is not required, the underlying library does not have to be present / installed.

 .. code:: python